American exceptionalism: Frontier spirit

-Proponents of American exceptionalism often claim that many features of the "American spirit" were shaped by the frontier process.
-Following Frederick Jackson Turner's Frontier Thesis, they argue that the American frontier allowed individualism to flourish as pioneers adopted democracy and equality and shed centuries-old European institutions such as royalty, standing armies, established churches, and a landed aristocracy that owned most of the land.
+Proponents of American exceptionalism often claim that many features of the "American spirit" were shaped by the frontier experience.
+In line with historian Frederick Jackson Turner's influential Frontier Thesis, they argue that the American frontier allowed individualism to flourish as pioneers adopted democracy and social equality, and shed centuries-old European institutions such as royalty, standing armies, established churches, and a landed aristocracy that owned most of the land.

 However, the frontier experience was not entirely unique to the United States.
-Other nations had frontiers without them shaping them nearly as much as the American frontier did, usually because they were under the control of a strong national government.
-South Africa, Russia, Brazil, Argentina, Canada, and Australia had long frontiers, but they did not have "free land" and local control.
-The political and cultural environments were much different since the other frontiers neither involved widespread ownership of free land nor allowed the settlers to control the local and provincial governments, as was the case in America.
-Their edge did not shape their national psyches.
-Each nation had entirely different frontier experiences.
+Other nations also had frontiers, but were not shaped by them nearly as much as America was by its frontier, usually because they were under the control of a strong national government.
+South Africa, Russia, Brazil, Argentina, Canada, and Australia all had long frontiers, but they did not have "free land" and local control.
+The political and cultural environments were much different since these other frontiers neither involved widespread ownership of free land nor allowed the settlers to control the local and provincial governments, as was the case in America.
+Consequently, their frontiers did not shape their national psyches.
+Each of these nations had entirely different frontier experiences.
 For example, the Dutch Boers in South Africa were defeated in war by Britain.
 In Australia, "mateship" and working together were valued more than individualism was in the United States.